asyncgui/asynckivy/README.md

         __, x = await ak.event(button, 'x', filter=lambda __, x: x>100)
         print(f'button.x is now {x}')

-    # wait until EITHER a button is pressed OR 5sec passes
+    # wait until EITHER a button is pressed OR 5sec passes.
+    # i.e. wait at most 5 seconds for a button to be pressed
     tasks = await ak.or_(
         ak.event(button, 'on_press'),
         ak.sleep(5),
     )
-    print("The button was pressed" if tasks[0].done else "5sec passed")
+    print("The button was pressed" if tasks[0].done else "Timeout")

-    # wait until BOTH a button is pressed AND 5sec passes"
+    # wait until a button is pressed AND 5sec passes"
     tasks = await ak.and_(
         ak.event(button, 'on_press'),
         ak.sleep(5),